jfocht/DrawShapes/README.md

 Draw Shapes
 ===========

-Draw and edit rectangles with this app.
+This example demonstrates how to draw and edit rectangles using a custom UIControl.